Kharmang District

+Kharmang District (Urdu:) is a district of Pakistan-administered Gilgit-Baltistan in the disputed Kashmir region.
+Located in the district is the Kharmang Valley, which is one of the five main valleys in the Baltistan Division.

+Geography

-The Kharmang District (Urdu:) is one of the 14 districts of Pakistan-administered territory of Gilgit-Baltistan, bounded on the north by the Skardu District, on the north-east by the Ghanche District, on the south by the Kargil District and the Leh District of [Ladakh,India], and on the west by the Astore District.
+It is bounded on the north by the Skardu District, on the north-east by the Ghanche District, on the south by the Indian-administered Kargil and Leh districts, and on the west by the Astore District.
 Its district headquarters is at Tolti.
-Located in the district is the Kharmang Valley, which is one of the five main valleys in the Baltistan Division.
+Less than 5% of the district consists of alpine pastures, with over 93% of remaining area being permanently snow covered.